LjMjollnir/AdventureTime_LJ/README.md

 ### Jimothy
 Used to get to silly high zones 2001 is max currenty and there is no ban wall anymore

-Make sure Briv, Hew and Jim are in the Q formation Remove Briv from the E formation
+- Make sure Briv, Hew and Jim are in the Q formation
+- Remove Briv from the E formation

-Use the E Formation zones Tab in the script based on your Briv Skips Select your Skip number and if it is 100% or not and the script will auto select which zones to use the E Formation you can then add additional zones to use E
+- Use the E Formation zones Tab in the script based on your Briv Skips
+- Select your Skip number and if it is 100% or not and the script will auto select which zones to use the E Formation
+- you can then add additional zones to use E

+Once you believe you are setup correctly press the Jimothy button to get started

 ### Basic requirements
 - Jimothy obviously - This guy turns non boss enemies into Chickens